-A list of syllabus statements regarding general university policies can be found here.
-If you are (or anticipate being) absent from class for any reason, you are not required to notify the instructor (though you may still choose to do so as a common courtesy).
+Attendance will not be graded except indirectly through your participation in the in-class tutorials.
+If you are (or anticipate being) absent from class for any reason, you are not required to notify the instructor (though you may still choose to do so as a common courtesy), except in the case of a missed exam or homelab turn-in date.
 It is recommended that you visit the Help Room to review any missed material with the instructor, and you may still obtain credit for any tutorials missed due to absences by completing them on your own (they will all be posted on Canvas) and emailing your work to the instructor.